Catalonia: Festivals and public holidays

 Castells are one of the main manifestations of Catalan popular culture.
 The activity consists in constructing human towers by competing colles castelleres (teams).
-This practice originated in Valls, on the region of the Camp de Tarragona, during the 18th century, and later it was extended along the next two centuries to the rest of the territory.
+This practice originated in Valls, on the region of the Camp de Tarragona, during the 18th century, and later it was extended to the rest of the territory, especially in the late 20th century.
 The tradition of els Castells i els Castellers was declared Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2010.

 In main celebrations, other elements of the Catalan popular culture are also usually present: parades with gegants (giants), bigheads, stick-dancers and musicians, and the correfoc, where devils and monsters dance and spray showers of sparks using firecrackers.
 Another traditional celebration in Catalonia is La Patum de Berga, declared a Masterpiece of the Oral and Intangible Heritage of Humanity by the UNESCO on 25 November 2005.

 Christmas in Catalonia lasts two days, plus Christmas Eve.
 On the 25th, Christmas is celebrated, followed by a similar feast on the 26, called Sant Esteve (Saint Steve's Day).
-This allows families to visit and dine with different sectors of the extended family, or get together with friends on the second day.
+This allows families to visit and dine with different sectors of the extended family or get together with friends on the second day.

-One of the most deeply-rooted and curious Christmas traditions is the popular figure of the Tió de Nadal, consisting of an (often hollow) log with a face painted on it and often two little front legs appended, usually wearing a Catalan hat and scarf.
-Note that the word has nothing to do with the Spanish word tío, meaning uncle.
+One of the most deeply rooted Christmas traditions is the popular figure of the Tió de Nadal, consisting of an (often hollow) log with a face painted on it and often two little front legs appended, usually wearing a Catalan hat and scarf.
+The word has nothing to do with the Spanish word tío, meaning uncle.
 Tió means log in Catalan.
 The log is sometimes "found in the woods" (in an event staged for children) and then adopted and taken home, where it is fed and cared for during a month or so.
-On Christmas Day or on Christmas Eve, a game is played where children march around the house singing a song requesting the log to poop, then they tap the log gently with a stick, as if a magic wand, to make it poop, and lo and behold, as if through magic, it poops candy, and sometimes other small gifts.
-Usually the larger or main gifts are brought by the Three Kings on 6 January, and the tió only brings small things.
+On Christmas Day or on Christmas Eve, a game is played where children march around the house singing a song requesting the log to poop, then they hit the log with a stick, to make it poop, and lo and behold, as if through magic, it poops candy, and sometimes other small gifts.
+Usually, the larger or main gifts are brought by the Three Kings on 6 January, and the tió only brings small things.